-At LYNX you can trade with all the asset classes and reach many markets.
+At LYNX, you can trade the full spectrum of asset classes and gain access to many markets.

-LYNX has a good product portfolio.
+LYNX has an outstanding product portfolio.
 From stocks to CFDs, you will find everything.
-It is essentially the same as Interactive Brokers' offer, as LYNX is its introducing broker.
+It is essentially the same as Interactive Brokers' offer, as LYNX is IB's introducing broker.

 Stocks and ETFs

-The LYNX stock and ETF selection are great.
-It is higher than Degiro's and Saxo Bank's portfolio.
+LYNX's stock and ETF selection are great.
+It is bigger than either DEGIRO's or Comderict's offerings.

 LYNX has great options coverage.
-You will get access to exchanges all over the world.
+You can access exchanges all over the world.

-LYNX's futures offer is higher than its competitors'.
+LYNX's futures offer is also ahead of its competitors.

-At LYNX you can trade only with stock and stock index CFDs.
-The range of CFDs is wider than Degiro's but smaller than Saxo Bank's.
+At LYNX you can trade only stock and stock index CFDs, while Comdirect has commodity CFDs.

 |Futures CFDs (#)||-||-||-|

-From an advanced charting to great fundamental data, you will find almost everything at LYNX.
-On the flip side, it is not user-friendly.
+From advanced charting to great fundamental data, you will find almost everything at LYNX.
+However, its research features may be too complex for most users.